Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/reading-articles.markdown

 You may not always want to read linearly – imagine there’s a new article on [Julia Evans’](https://jvns.ca) site you want to read first.
 You still don’t need to leave the keyboard.

 Pressing the left and right arrow keys will move you between the three panes in the NetNewsWire interface.
 Those panes are, from the left, the subscriptions list (sidebar), articles list timeline (centre pane) and the full article detail pane (right).
-The selected item’s highlight colour gives you a hint to which pane is active.
+The selected item’s highlight color gives you a hint to which pane is active.

 In the subscription and article lists, the up and down arrow keys will change the currently selected item.